AndersDeath/diary2/000-current.md

 # 25 September - Monday - Yerevan - 361 day of immigration

 Today I just was working on my own stuff.
+I finally back to work on Github article.